mstrocchi/plantalyzer/README.md

 ## Overview

-This project is meant to be a fast way to spot and count plants affected by Fusarium wilt in large greenhouses using drones with a camera working on visible-light spectrum.
+This project is meant to be a fast way to spot and count plants affected by Fusarium wilt in large greenhouses.
-The program is based upon OpenCV library and uses various filters and image processing techniques to spot yellow-reddish leaves.
+A drone with a camera working on visible-light spectrum was used to shoot the images, which are courtesy of [Applied Drone Innovations B.V.](https://applieddroneinnovations.nl/) The program is based upon the OpenCV library and uses various filters and image processing techniques to spot yellow-reddish leaves.

 ![Sick Plants Detector screenshot](resources/readme/screenshot.png)

-Aerial photos are courtesy of [Applied Drone Innovations B.V.](https://applieddroneinnovations.nl/)

 ## Run the code